Fawa24/fawa24/README.md

 <h1 align="center">Hi 👋, I'm Oleh Koliada</h1>
 <h3 align="center">A student of Faculty of Applied Mathematics in the Igor Sikorsky Kyiv Polytechnic Institute</h3>

-- 🔭 I’m currently working on [emergency-notificator](https://github.com/Fawa24/emergency-notificator)
+- 🔭 I’m currently not working on a certain project

-- 🌱 I’m currently learning **RabbitMQ**
+- 🌱 I’m currently learning **Angular**

 - 📫 How to reach me **olehkoliada37@gmail.com**